-Our staff at Van Loon Animal Hospital is filled with passionate animal lovers who are here to help you and your pet!
+Our staff at Wisconsin Veterinary Orthopedics is filled with passionate animal lovers who are here to help you and your pet!
 They are highly trained and dedicated to making sure that your pets receive the care and compassion they deserve every time they walk in the door!

 We offer the following services to keep your pets healthy: